kyle-gibson/algorithms/README.md

 **Description**

-- The purpose of this repository is to have a place to store algorithms that I have used for my own learning and understanding.
+- The purpose of this repository is to have a place to store algorithms I have used for my own learning and understanding.
 Below you will find a list of them in the order I completed them.

 **Test Driven Development**